 Cliffs Notes On The Temple Grandin Method

 Dr. Temple Grandin spent 30 years advocating for humane slaughter practices.
 She is well known for doing it through the “through the eyes of a cow.”
 In order to understand the end of life process, she used to lay down in muddy corrals, crawl through metal chutes, and even stand in the stun boxes where the cow met its send.
 She found several small ways that equated to large differences in how slaughter could be made more humane.
 Her discoveries included two inventions used in most slaughterhouses today: curved loading chutes and the center-track restrainer system.
 Grandin realized that curved chutes shield them from viewing what’s ahead, keeping them calm.

+Grandin’s methods became the gold standard in animal agriculture; even so, harvesting, slaughter, or the end of life process isn’t something easily processed by most people (as you can watch in this video).
 As Lewis Kahn and David Cottle said in Beef Cattle Production and Trade, “As consumers become more aware of conditions that animals are reared, and ultimately slaughtered, they are demanding to know those conditions [are].”
-Today, slaughterhouses do their best to minimize the stress on animals.
+Today, reputable slaughterhouses do their best to minimize the stress on animals.
 One has even been bold enough to open its doors to show the public what it’s like in order to combat the negative publicity fueled by animal rights activists.

 Making a Case For More Humane Slaughter

 While the Grandin method revolutionized the slaughter process, some of you may wonder if there are ways to make the process even more “humane.”
 There may be, but we need to make the case for it and be willing to spend more on meat in order to see better methods become more commonplace.